Absolutely Fabulous: Premise

-Edina "Eddie" Monsoon (Saunders) and Patricia "Patsy" Stone (Lumley) are two high-powered career women on the London fashion scene.
-Eddie runs her own PR firm, and Patsy holds a sinecure position at a top British fashion magazine.
+Edina Monsoon (Saunders) is the middle-aged owner of a failing PR firm in London's Holland Park neighbourhood.
+Her best friend is Patsy Stone (Lumley), an ageing former fashion model who holds a sinecure position at a top British magazine.
 The two women use their considerable financial resources to indulge in cigarettes, alcohol (most notably Bollinger Champagne) and recreational drugs and to chase the latest fads in an attempt to maintain their youth and recapture their glory days as Mods in swinging London.
-The partnership is driven mainly by Patsy, who is both co-dependent and an enabler to Eddie.
+The partnership is driven mainly by Patsy, who is both co-dependent and an enabler to Edina.

-Their lifestyle inevitably leads to various personal crises, which are invariably resolved by Eddie's daughter, Saffron "Saffy" Monsoon (Sawalha), whose constant involvement in their exploits has left her increasingly bitter and cynical.

-Eddie's mother visits the home frequently to keep Saffy company and help her with the cooking and cleaning; Eddie and Mother, on the other hand, have a strained relationship, as they disagree on virtually everything and are rarely alone together.

-Also recurring in their lives are Eddie's ex-husbands, Marshall and Justin (Saffy's father), and their respective new partners, the American hippie Bo and the acidic antique dealer Oliver.